 Rent a Car:

 My recommended method of getting to the thermal springs is to rent a car and drive yourself down to Sartunia.
 From Florence, it’s about a 3-hour drive.
-The last hour is all through the winding hills of Tuscany, and it is absolutely gorgeous.
+The last hour is all through the winding hills of Tuscany, and it is gorgeous.
 From Rome, the drive is just over 2 hours and is less scenic, but still pretty.
-Definitely rent a car if you plan on going for a day trip, as it will be quicker (and probably cheaper).
+Rent a car if you plan on going for a day trip, as it will be quicker (and probably cheaper).
 There are several car rental agencies in Florence (most on Borgo Ognissanti).
 We ended up renting a Smart Car Cabriolet from Knowleggi City Rentals.
 They let us pay in cash and with a debit card, and were very helpful after we had some severe issues with Hertz a few doors down.

 To get to the hot springs just type “Terme di Sartunia” into Google Maps!

-I would NOT recommend this method, though it is definitely possible.
+I would NOT recommend this method, though it is possible.
 It will take you about 6.5 hours from Florence.
 Take the train from Florence to Albinia, then take bus 10/0 to Manciano, which only leaves once a day at 1:40.
 From there you can take the bus to Sartunia (Line 17/P-R 4 times a day).
 Needless to say, this is not the best method to get to the Sartunia Hot Springs!
 But if it is your only option, Rome2Rio will help you get there.

 What to Know about Sartunia Hot Springs: